 Which brings me to my third and most important criterion:

-PROFIT
+PROFIT.

 I don’t even look at a play that doesn’t have the potential to at least double my readers’ money overnight.

 It’s not that I’m greedy.
 It’s just that there are so many opportunities out there, we can afford to be picky.